techlahoma/board_meetings/2019/attachments/05_content_creation.md

 * Collaboration with Fundraising Committee
   * Fundraising committee will look into sponsorships for future A/V equipment purchases and using Twitch for fundraising
+  * Checking with humblebundle.com for joining Techlahoma into their Partner Program with a registered entity rather than a single person -Kenneth-SC4L
 * Collaboration with Membership Committee
   * No interest from the membership committee yet
 * Conference and Workshop A/V